Skip to main content

 Previously assessed needs

 Homes and other vital infrastructure are routinely demolished, and inhabitants are evicted by force.
-This is due to the violence, intimidation, and rejection of building permits.
+This is due to violence, intimidation, and the rejection of building permits.

 MAP_PALESTINE_WEST_BANK